efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 front end with all the necessary attributes to work with.
 Making a less ambiguous and more robust way to work with values at run time than a dynamic dictionary.
 It is also more IDE friendly.

-Data Structure are :class:`BaseModel` of the excellent `PYDANTIC`_ module (it is like an extension of data class with data validation).
+Data Structure are either regular class with some annotation, :func:`dataclasses.dataclass` or  :class:`pydantic.BaseModel` of the excellent `PYDANTIC`_ module (it is like an extension of data class with data validation).

 .. code-block:: python

-    from pydevmgr_elt import NodeVar , DataLink, Motor from pydantic import BaseModel
+    from pydevmgr_elt import NodeVar , DataLink, Motor from dataclasses import dataclass

+    @dataclass
-    class SomeStatData(BaseModel):
+    class SomeStatData:
         pos_actual: NodeVar[float] = 0.0
         pos_error:  NodeVar[float] = 0.0